-When listening to the TV or the radio, start out by listening to news commentators since they usually speak clearly, then try other TV programs.
+When listening to the TV or the radio, start out by listening to news commentators since they usually speak clearly, then try other programs.

-If you find it difficult to listen to TV or radio, your Hearing Care Professional should be able to give you advice on available accessories to enhance your listening capabilities for TV and radio.
+If you find it difficult to listen to TV or radio, ask your Hearing Care Professional for more information regarding the Oticon ConnectLine system and other available accessories.